LDS-Data/lds-church-discipline/README.md

 * Burr Riggs (1811-1860)—17 Mar 1839—Zelph Co-discoverer—[Excommunicated by a conference of the church](https://www.josephsmithpapers.org/person/burr-riggs), for reasons unclear.

+### Post-Quincy Conference

+* [John C. Bennett](https://en.wikipedia.org/wiki/John_C._Bennett) (1804-1867)—11 May 1842—Physician, Assistant President in First Presidency, Nauvoo Mayor, Spiritual Wifery Proponent—[Excommunicated for adultery](https://www.josephsmithpapers.org/person/john-cook-bennett) on account of his practice of "spiritual wifery", a form of free love.
+Soon thereafter he was expelled from the Nauvoo Masonic Lodge, and he and his wife divorced.
+In turn he accused Joseph Smith of attempting to assassinate then-former Governor of Missouri, Lilburn Boggs, and of adulterous relationships under the guise of polygamy.
+Bennett later went on to the join the Strangite faction of Mormonism, from which he was also excommunicated for sexual improprieties.

 ### Brigham Young Era

 TODO: W. W. Phelps 1847 excommunication (#3)